10 Great Places for Brunch in Rhode Island

-As spring (and summer) approaches so does the season of dining al fresco and of course brunch.
-What better way to celebrate warmer weather than with a relaxed meal outdoors sipping on fun drinks and enjoying good food.
+What better way to celebrate Valentine’s Day (or any day) than sipping on fun drinks and enjoying good food.
 Whatever the occasion, there are a ton of great places to enjoy brunch in Rhode Island.
+Whether you’re looking for local specialties like lobster rolls and oysters, or you’re craving some eggs benny and home fries, we’ve got a great round up of places that do not disappoint.
 Here are some of our favorite local spots.
 Feel free to add yours in the comments!

 P.S.
 Have you seen The Newport Guide?
 It’s the definitive source for planning the ultimate trip to Newport, Rhode Island.
 Updated seasonally, it has the best places to eat, drink, and play in Newport and the surrounding areas, optimized to use on your phone and on the go.